felixflores/railway_operation/README.md

 # RailwayOperation

-This gem allows you to declare and compose a set of operations into an function execution tree inspired by the railway oriented programming pattern ([https://fsharpforfunandprofit.com/rop/](https://fsharpforfunandprofit.com/rop/)) for more details.
+This gem allows you to declare and compose a set of operations into a functional execution tree inspired by the railway oriented programming pattern.
+See ([https://fsharpforfunandprofit.com/rop/](https://fsharpforfunandprofit.com/rop/)) for more details.

 ## Basic Usage
 Let's say we have the following class